wanyuenmei/quilt/specs/spark/README.md

 ```

 ### Recovering Pi
-Once our Master Spark container is up, we can connect to it to find the results of
+Once our Master Spark container is up, we can find the results of our SparkPi job via
-our SparkPi job!
-The results are located in the log of the Master container.
-In
-the output above, our Master container's name is `ip-172-31-8-88/berserk_ptolemy`.
+logs.

-Execute `swarm logs <MASTER_CONTAINER_NAME>`.
-After
+Execute `quilt logs <Stitch ID>`.
+After scrolling through Spark's info logging, we will
-scrolling through Spark's info logging, we will find the result of SparkPi:
+find the result of SparkPi:

 ```
+$ quilt logs 1
+# ...
 16/06/08 18:49:42 INFO TaskSchedulerImpl: Removed TaskSet 0.0, whose tasks have all completed, from pool 16/06/08 18:49:42 INFO DAGScheduler: ResultStage 0 (reduce at SparkPi.scala:36) finished in 0.381 s 16/06/08 18:49:42 INFO DAGScheduler: Job 0 finished: reduce at SparkPi.scala:36, took 0.525937 s